Caro diario: Chapter III: Medici (Doctors)

 Moretti clarifies to the audience that the following chapter will be based on a true story happened to him some years earlier; one day, he begins to suffer from persistent itching and insomnia.
-He visits many doctors and specialists, but they all dismiss him with different diagnosis, prescribing to him a lot of costly drugs and prohibiting him to eat most of his favorite food.
+He visits many doctors and specialists, but they all dismiss him with different diagnosis, prescribing a lot of costly drugs and prohibiting him to eat most of his favorite food.
 Seeing no improvements, Moretti unsuccessfully tries alternative cures like reflexology and acupuncture.

 After almost a year, a doctor notices his developing cough during a visit and suggests him an X-ray.
 That reveals a mass on his lung, which after a biopsy is discovered to be a still-curable Hodgkin's lymphoma.
 Moretti successfully goes through chemotherapy and has the lymphoma cured.
 Sometime later, he reads the definition of Hodgkin's lymphoma in a basic medical encyclopedia, finding out that its most common symptoms are exactly itching and insomnia.
 Surrounded by the dozens of useless drugs he bought, Moretti laments the incapability of most doctors of listening to their patients, before making a bitter toast "to health" with a glass of water.